levibostian/Teller-iOS/README.md

 }

-// Struct used to represent the JSON data pulled from the GitHub API.
+// Struct used to represent the JSON data pulled from the GitHub API. struct Repo: Codable {
-// ObjectMapper is used here to map the JSON to the struct. struct Repo: Codable {
     var id: Int!
     var name: String!